 While the benefits of adopting DevOps are obvious (faster time-to-market, fewer bugs in production, improved code quality, etc.), the transition from traditional software development is rarely smooth and free of setbacks.

-If you're struggling with adopting or making the most out of DevOps, your first step should be to assess current software delivery processes against a DevOps maturity model.
+If you're struggling to adopt or maximize the benefits of DevOps, your first step should be to assess your current software delivery processes against a DevOps maturity model.

-This article is an intro to DevOps maturity models and the way these frameworks enable companies to make informed decisions when adopting or upgrading DevOps processes.
+This article provides an introduction to DevOps maturity models, explaining how these frameworks enable companies to make informed decisions when adopting or upgrading DevOps processes.

 What Is the DevOps Maturity Model?